-If you are part of a same-sex couple of which one member is from another country and seeks the right to stay in the United States, you may have heard of a new U.S. immigration policy known as “prosecutorial discretion.”
+Nevertheless, there could be situations where the couple is unable to get a green card -- for example, because one of them entered the U.S. illegally, which makes the person ineligible to adjust status (apply for a green card from within the U.S.) without a waiver.
+In cases like this, if you are part of a same-sex couple of which one member is from another country and seeks the right to stay in the United States, you may benefit from a U.S. immigration policy known as “prosecutorial discretion.”

 Indeed, this policy has allowed some gay or lesbian immigrants to remain in the U.S. with their U.S. citizen spouse or partner (at least temporarily).
 However, it is important to understand both what this policy allows and what it doesn’t allow.

 The people in charge of immigration enforcement, known as U.S. Immigration and Customs Enforcement (ICE), do not have the time or resources to deport or remove every undocumented or otherwise deportable immigrant who lives in the United States.
 So they must set enforcement priorities -- in other words, figure out who, or what type of foreign national, should be at the top of their list for arrest and removal.
 The rest, they are expected to overlook.

 However, this longstanding policy had a new element added to it in a June 17, 2011 memo by ICE Director John Morton.

 The Morton memo laid out new guidelines for ICE agents to use when exercising prosecutorial discretion, recommending that special consideration be given to students and other upstanding immigrants with strong or longstanding ties to the U.S. who contribute to their community.
 It also recommended giving consideration to when the foreign national’s removal from the U.S. would split up a family.